- United States Coins

 Liberty Head half eagles were designed by Christian Gobrecht, who also designed many other coins of the era, including Liberty Seated coinage. $5 Liberty Head half eagles weigh 8.359 grams and feature a composition consisting of 90 percent gold and 10 percent copper.
 That provides a net pure gold weight of 0.24187 ounces.
 In 1839 and 1840, the diameter of the $5 half eagle was 22.5 millimeters.
 By the end of the year 1840, the diameter of the coin was reduced to 21.6 millimeters, making it roughly as large as a modern-day 5-cent nickel.

 While many of the earlier dates in the Liberty Head $5 half eagle gold coin series are considerably scarce, most issues from the 1880s and later are relatively common.
 As a general rule of thumb, Charlotte (C), Carson City (CC), and Dahlonega (D) issues are the scarcest in the series.
-However, there are several rare Liberty Head $5 gold coins from the Philadelphia, New Orleans, and San Francisco mints, including the 1875 (Philadelphia), 1864-S, and 1847-O. Interestingly, the 1841-O has a mintage of 50 pieces, but none are known to exist today.
+However, there are several rare Liberty Head $5 gold coins from the Philadelphia, New Orleans, and San Francisco mints, including the 1875 (Philadelphia), 1864-S, and 1847-O whose values can be counted in the tens of thousands of dollars.
+Interestingly, the 1841-O has a mintage of 50 pieces, but none are known to exist today.